 While other programs were making cuts to athletics in the face of the COVID pandemic, Keystone saw it's very first season of competition cancelled in 2020 due to the pandemic.

-A winless 0-10 fall season of 2021 was followed by a 3-7 finish as their young roster began to mature into 2022 and 2023 saw a 2-8 finish.
+A winless 0-10 fall season of 2021 was followed by a 3-7 finish as their young roster began to mature into 2022.
+Then, 2023 saw a 2-8 finish.

 Stepping in for him is pass game and special teams coordinator Hugh Kirwan, a former Marist (FCS - NY) linebacker who has been part of the staff the past five seasons.